 Crime statistics and public-safety context

-Hudson County has elevated crime rates relative to the New Jersey state average, driven primarily by Jersey City's urban density.
-However, Jersey City has experienced significant crime reduction alongside its rapid residential development.
+Hudson County has elevated crime rates relative to the New Jersey state average, driven primarily by Jersey City's urban density and demographics.
+However, Jersey City has experienced significant crime reduction alongside its rapid residential development over the past decade.
 The county's eastern waterfront communities — Hoboken, Weehawken, Edgewater — have much lower crime rates than Jersey City's inland neighborhoods.
-Source: New Jersey State Police, Uniform Crime Report 2022.
+New Jersey State Police crime statistics for 2023 showed Hudson County's violent crime rate above the statewide average, with Jersey City accounting for the majority of the county's serious criminal matter volume.
+Source: New Jersey State Police, Crime in New Jersey 2023.

 Major cities in Hudson County